joramwessels/MGR/logbook.md

 to be very feasible.
 Dove deeper into CNN mechanics.
 More work was required to get an architecture down than expected.
 I'm planning to continue researching the exact implementations of CNN-RNN hybrids on Monday, and to have a concrete plan by the end of the day (or at the very least an outline without a detailed NN implementation) so there's something to discuss on Tuesday.

+__**Mo 01-05-2017**__
+**10:30-12:00:** Pipeline design, NN architecture research.
+I believe I can realize confidence scores using a softmax layer.
+The input will be the Mel spectogram, so as to not deviate from previous research too much.
+I am unsure about multiple target variables and predictions to accomodate genre hierarchies.